pschool-in/curriculum/content/science/food-5.md

 Microorganisms such as bacteria, virus, protozoa, and fungi cause diseases.
 Insects carry them, and they can also be spread by contaminated air and water.
 When an organ's function is disturbed, it can lead to disease.

+## Obesity

+Obesity and overweight are both described as abnormal or excessive fat in the body that can have a negative impact on one's health.
+Obesity is caused by an excess of calories consumed, a lack of physical activity, and genetic factors.

+To avoid obesity and overweight, you must take the following steps.

+1. Limit your intake of fast food, fried foods, and high-fat meat.

+2. Include fruits and vegetables, legumes, whole grains, and nuts in your daily diet.

+3. Engage in regular physical activity.

+4. Make sure you get enough sleep.

 ### Types of diseases

 Infectious disorders are caused by bacteria that enter and multiply within our bodies.
 Such diseases are passed from one person to the next.